Jswanson51/CSCI4850-Database-Project/ReadMe.md

     4. Depending on the query selected, you will be prompted for additional input.
 Please enter an appropriate value.

+    5. Query results will be output after each execution IF any results were found.
+If none, user will see no output.

-    5. You are free to query as many time as you like until you enter 0, at which point the program will terminate.
+    6. You are free to query as many time as you like until you enter 0, at which point the program will terminate.